clinton9290/Great-Tenang-Doc/README.md

 - on the reward page the user can share code to other user to get more vouncher.
 Each time the user share the code to other users that eligible for the event, the both of the user will get a vouncher RM5.
-- there are 3 type of vouncher which is:
+- there will have 3 type of vouncher which are:
   - Petronas Vouncher
   - Sharp Vouncher
   - Mydin Vouncher